OceanCalc

 How to use

-Start by filling in the fields for the Rhumb Line Distance Calculator; the page recalculates as you type so you can iterate through options in one place.
+Fill the inputs for the Rhumb Line Distance Calculator; the tool recalculates live as you edit.

 Formula